IFRCGo/cbs/Meetings/20171010 - Core Team sync.md

 We do believe are missing code from the SMS gateway and the Alert team, karolikl will follow up and ensure a pull request is submitted.

 A lot of focus after the codeathon has been on simplifying the "Getting started" documentation and the contributors guide.
-We have introduced a "UpForGrabs" label to issues, intended for new contributors who don't have any experience with the solution and its purpose. karolikl has 3 developers "on hold" who will receive an "upForGrabs" issue each, and try to get the application up and running (without further information than the documentation in the repository).
+We have introduced a ["good first issue"](https://github.com/IFRCGo/cbs/labels/good%20first%20issue) label to issues, intended for new contributors who don't have any experience with the solution and its purpose. karolikl has 3 developers "on hold" who will receive a "good first issue" each, and try to get the application up and running (without further information than the documentation in the repository).
 This will be the test on whether we are ready to onboard new contributors.

 The UX team has documented [UX stories](https://github.com/IFRCGo/cbs/projects/11) outlining the actors involved in the system and their requirements.
 The admin team has set the standard for documenting a project, the other teams will follow their lead.